strmlineapp-ux/agileflow/src/docs/authentication-blueprint.md

 A Cloud Function is automatically triggered by the new entry in the `pre-approved-emails` collection.
 This function sends a welcome email to the new user with a link to the AgileFlow login page.

 **Step 3: User Clicks "Sign in with Google"**
 The new user clicks the link and uses the "Sign in with Google" button.
-If they have not previously granted calendar permissions, they will be prompted by Google.
-They complete the secure sign-in process directly with Google.

-**Step 4: System Verifies Invitation**
-Firebase Authentication confirms the user's identity and returns their verified email address to the application.
-The system checks this email against the `pre-approved-emails` list.

-**Step 5: Profile Creation & Access Granted**
+Google will prompt them to grant the application permission to view their calendar information.

-Upon finding a match, the system creates a new user profile in the Firestore `/users` collection, populating it with their Google account details (Name, Email, Profile Picture), setting their `accountType` to 'Full', and granting them full access immediately.
+**Step 4: System Verifies Invitation & Creates Profile** Firebase Authentication confirms the user's identity.
+The application checks the `pre-approved-emails` list and finds a match.
+It then creates a new user profile in the Firestore `/users` collection, populating it with their Google account details (Name, Email, Profile Picture), setting their `accountType` to 'Full', and granting them full access immediately.
 The `googleCalendarLinked` flag is set to `true` after they approve the permissions.

 ---